Getting and Using a Bearer Token

 Introduction It can be helpful for learning an API to access via a tool such as Postman in order to explore the endpoints and understand how it all works.
 In this guide, you will learn how to get the entire suite of Lex Machina API endpoints configured and running with automatic authentication.
 The goal is to accomplish this in five minutes or less.
 Pre-requisites You need to have created an application and noted the client_id and client_secret as per these directions.

-Overview of the Lex Machina Beta API
+Overview of the Lex Machina Data API

 Querying Appeals Cases